gramcracker40/LiveTest/backend/README.md

   for more info on the various routes that the API implements.
 Such as the required parameters for the route, what the route does, etc. The API aims to be RESTful.

 ## API.py
-  builds the fastapi application using a factory pattern
+  builds the fastapi application using a factory pattern.

 ## core/
   core functionality of the application, includes the modules that perform